TarekCodes/Marvel101/README.md

   <li>All items have links to Marvel's website to, for example, allow the user to read/purchase a comic and more </li>
   <li>All the data retrieved with each call is parsed to hide useless info that the user might not interested in</li>
 </ul>

+## Usage
+If, for some reason, you want to clone the repository and run the APP on your local machine then first you have to create a Java file called "SECRET_KEYS".
+In the file, you need the following static, final strings: "PUBLIC_KEY" and "PRIVATE_KEY" and each will hold your API keys that you get by creating an account at [Marvel's website](https://developer.marvel.com/).

 ## Potential Additions